 The standard for undue influence in Arizona law is often misunderstood.
 Not all influence is “undue.”
 Before getting to that, here are some basics.

-Under A.R.S. § 14-2712(B), “it is a rebuttable presumption that a person who executes a governing instrument is presumed to have capacity to execute the governing instrument and to have done so free from undue influence and duress.”
+Under A.R.S. § 14-2712(B), “it is a rebuttable presumption that a person who executes a governing instrument is presumed to have capacity to execute the governing instrument and to have done so free from excessive influence and duress.”
 That basically means that, subject to the presumption of undue influence that may be triggered as explained below, a will or trust is presumed to be valid and have been executed with capacity and without illegal influence.

-Factors for Determining Undue Influence
+Factors for Determining Whether Influence is “Undue”

 - the influencer lied to the testator;

-- the Will was prepared and signed quickly, without deliberation or consideration;
+- the will was prepared and signed quickly, without deliberation or consideration;

-- the execution of the Will was hidden from others, such as family members;
+- the execution of the will was hidden from others, such as family members;

-- the person benefited by the Will participated in having it drafted and signed;
+- the person benefited by the will participated in having it drafted and signed;

-- the Will was inconsistent with prior plans;
+- the will was inconsistent with prior plans;

-- the Will was unreasonable in view of the testator’s circumstances, attitudes and family;
+- the will was unreasonable in view of the testator’s circumstances, attitudes and family;

 - the testator and the beneficiary had a close relationship.

 Of course, not all influence is inappropriate.
 To be undue, the influence must rise to the level of where the influencer causes the person to disregard his/her own desires and, instead, follow the directions of the influencer.
 If a will, trust or other document was adopted because of undue influence, it can generally be cancelled.
 Or the gift to the influencer can be set-aside.

 If you have any questions about whether a will, trust, deed or other document is invalid because of inappropriate influence or for other reasons, please give us a call at 480.607.7900 or contact our office.

 Presumption of Undue Influence